-The Pocketbook Guide to Scottish Superheroes
+The Pocketbook Guide to Scottish Superheroes - We're back!

 Start here: Chapter 1 – A Rude Awakening? – Swarming Superheroes – A Blast From The Past